joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/06/07/us/kars4kids-california-appeals-court.html

 **Tony Awards 2026 Live Updates: John Lithgow Wins Lead Actor in a Play**\
-`John Lithgow won for his performance in “Giant,” a drama about the author Roald Dahl.
+`John Lithgow won for his performance in “Giant,” a drama about the author Roald Dahl, while Laurie Metcalf won featured actress in a play for “Death of a Salesman.”
 Pink is hosting a celebration expected to be filled with nostalgic performances.`\
 https://www.nytimes.com/live/2026/06/07/theater/tony-awards-2026

 **A Voice for Ukraine’s Soldiers**\